A six-figure writer on the top financial mistakes you’re making as a freelancer and how to fix them, fast.

 Here’s my secret: If I don’t want to do something, I try to do one of three things with it—outsource it, automate it, or get rid of it completely.

 Since invoicing is important, I can’t get rid of it completely.
 So I could hire a VA to do it or I could automate it.
-I’ve chosen the latter option and with a subscription to Freshbooks (try it free using this link), I’ve basically rid myself of the need to worry about creating a new invoice every time.
-Now, once a client is in my system on Freshbooks, I can pretty much send out an invoice in less than five minutes.
+I’ve chosen the latter option and with a subscription to Freshbooks, I’ve basically rid myself of the need to worry about creating a new invoice every time.
+Now, once a client is in my system on Freshbooks, I can send out an invoice in less than five minutes.
 I also set reminders for following up, so that if someone still hasn’t paid me, say, two weeks after receiving the invoice, they get sent reminders.

 I use Freshbooks and my calendar, but you can use whatever method feels comfortable and less work for you.